 It is no secret that the hottest item in the news these days in the province of Quebec has been the student protests over tuition hikes and Bill 78.
 Among the plethora of articles and opinions, one recently caught my eye: provincial politicians have not been utilizing Twitter to its fullest extent and to their advantage during time.

 It is clear that Twitter has played a huge role these last few weeks, as public protests have been organized more spontaneously, with the Montreal police and public transportation system keeping the population abreast of developments as affected by the protests.
-Twitter has also allowed rumours of all sorts . . . [more]
+Twitter . . . [more]

 Earlier this month I posted a bit on that week's news of funding cuts to the Library and Archives Canada (LAC) and the National Archival Development Program (NADP).
 This week brings further developments on that issue.